tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 ### Introduction
 _____

-Through this tutorial we will setup a django project boilerplate that we can quickly use to develop and deploy django applications.
-Among other things, we will  go beyond the default project layout structure that `django-admin startproject [project_name]` creates when we execute that command.  the objective is to develop a layout that is ready for deployment, with security and a clear separation of configuration / settings for development and production environments.
+Through this tutorial we will setup a django project boilerplate that we can use to develop and deploy django applications.
+Among other things, we will  go beyond the default project layout structure that `django-admin startproject [project_name]` creates when we execute that command.
+The objective is to develop a layout that is ready for deployment, with security at the forefront, and a clear separation of configuration / settings for development and production environments.

 The source code and the files needed to complete the tutorial can be found @ [github](https://github.com/tumblingprogrammer/djangoboilerplate "tumbling programmer's django project boilerplate git repository").

 This tutorial follows the best practices laid out on the book [two scoops of django](https://www.twoscoopspress.com/products/two-scoops-of-django-1-8), [the django project's documentation](https://docs.djangoproject.com/en/1.11/), as well my own experience in dealing with the subject.

+### What you will learn / Concepts we will cover
+_____
+1. Using virtual environments.
+2. git.
+3. Tailoring django settings to match development or production needs.
+4. Setting environment variables - system-wide scope and virtual environment scope.
+5. Hiding django's SECRET_KEY.
+6. Programmatically telling django whether the environment is development or production.
+7. Segregating and keeping track of production-only, development-only, and common django packages.
+8. Installing django-bootstrap, django-livereload-server, django-fontawesome.
+9. Setting up and serving static and media files.
+10. Setting up django apps.
+11. Creating a base model from which models can inherit fields / properties.
+12. Setting up and extending django templates.
+13. Developing a project layout based on best practices.

 ### Conventions throughout this tutorial
 _____

 Please review the [conventions page](http://www.tumblingprogrammer.com/conventions-used-on-tumbling-programmer-dot-com/ "tumbling programmer's conventions page"), which will help you understand how I communicate with you through this blog.

-Let's dive in.

 ### Assumptions
 _____